blahgeek/linter-nvcc/README.md

 NVCC linter for Atom.
 Modified from [linter-clang](https://github.com/AtomLinter/linter-clang)

-This project is in alpha stage.
+This project is in beta.
+I don't write javascript often (and I hate javascript), so patches are welcome.

-## Note
+## Project-specific settings

-I hate javascript.
-I don't write javascript often.
-Don't expect highly on this.
+### .nvcc_complete

+Almost same as `.clang_complete`.